 If you’re pursuing a claim against a trucking company because your car was damaged (or you were injured!) by truck tire tread, one of the most difficult tasks is proving that the tire tread actually originated with the truck in question.
 All too often, the tread may seem to have come from one truck, only to later find out that the tread had been in the road for some time prior to the truck driving over it and throwing it into your windshield.

 If your car sustained serious damage from truck tire tread debris and you were injured as a result, you may be entitled to compensation from the truck driver or the trucking company for your damages.
 In order to secure your odds of compensation, you will need to prove that the tire tread debris came from a specific truck—and an experienced attorney can help.
-Call Augusta truck accident attorney Chris Hudson today to schedule your free consultation, or fill out the short online contact form on this page to connect with the firm now.
+Contact us online or call us directly at 888.795.6261 to schedule your free consultation.